1dv527/syllabus/examinations/examination02/README.md

 ## Examination assignment 2

 In this assignment, we are going to implement a web-API following the theory of REST.
 We encourage you to have your own ideas about the API service to build.
 Maybe you have some idea you want to start with trough an API driven design?
-For those of you without any ideas, we will present a scenario below.
+For those of you without any ideas, we present a scenario below.
 That will also give a hint of the extent of this assignment.

 ## Overall requirements

-We will emit obvious requirements like error handling, security, good code structure, accessible through HTTP/HTTPS, and so on.
-Of course, you will implement that without us telling you to!
-Below are some requirements for this assignment; either you choose your own implementation or use our suggestion.
-You are free to choose technical solutions like frameworks and modules for solving this assignment as long as the examiners could test your solution easily.
+Obviously you will be expected to have error handling, security, good code structure, accessible through HTTP/HTTPS, and so on.
+Below are two sets of requirements for this assignment.
+You must fulfil all the "mandatory" requirements and at least FIVE linguistic design rules in order to PASS the project for Web APIs module.
+The "linguistic design rules" are introduced in the lectures.
+Watch them!
+You are free to choose your own implementation or use our proposed suggestion.
+You are free to choose any frameworks, libraries, and modules for solving this assignment as long as the examiners could test your solution easily.

 * The API should at least support representations with application/json
 * The API should try to follow the constraints for Restful APIs